matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 `!room:example.com`).
 The module is also given a boolean to indicate whether the user currently has a pending invite in the room.

+This callback isn't called if the join is performed by a server administrator, or in the context of a room creation.

 ### `user_may_invite`

 ```python